population-research/uganda-covid/response/wber_response.md

 ## Essential Points

-1. The authors are actually comparing lockdowns to other periods during COVID-19, as the data is ﬁrst gathered in June 2020 (well after the ﬁrst lockdown initiated).
+1. The authors are actually comparing lockdowns to other periods during COVID-19, as the data is first gathered in June 2020 (well after the first lockdown initiated).
 This could be more clearly articulated earlier so that it is not a surprise to the reader.